 3. Do Not Assume You’re Not Injured

 Even if it was a minor accident, it’s possible to have experienced internal injuries and not be aware of it — especially because adrenaline numbs your body to pain.
 However, waiting to get examined can be detrimental to your case in several ways.
 First, Florida Law requires all car insurance policies to cover up to $10,000 in medical injuries, regardless of who was at fault.
 However, you have to file such a claim within 14 days from the date of the accident.
-Also, the longer you wait, the more likely that the other driver’s attorney will try to pin your injuries on something else, such as work duties, working out, hobbies — anything that will diminish their client’s liability.
+Also, the longer you wait, the more likely the other driver’s attorney will try to pin your injuries on something else, such as work duties, working out, hobbies — anything that will diminish their client’s liability.

 4. Do Not Talk With the Other Driver’s Insurance Company